 Most new parents are shocked by the amount of time and energy it takes to care for a newborn, far more than they realized.
 It’s all too easy to get burned out during the postpartum period by devoting all your time and energy to the baby and neglecting yourself.
 One of the important things to remember is that parenting is a marathon, not a sprint, so you need to pace yourself.
 There are several key areas of self-care that can help new mothers sustain the intense work of parenting rather than burning out and becoming overwhelmed early on.

 Remember the metaphor of the oxygen mask.
-When explaining to travellers about what to do if the cabin in an aircraft depressurizes during a flight, attendants always say “If you’re travelling with someone who depends on you, put on your own mask first, before trying to help them put on theirs”.
+When explaining to travelers about what to do if the cabin in an aircraft depressurizes during a flight, attendants always say, “If you’re traveling with someone who depends on you, put on your own mask first before trying to help them put on theirs”.
 This is also true of being a parent.
 If you devote all your time to taking care of your child and none to yourself, you’ll collapse and not be there to help them when they need you.
 This is why taking good care of yourself is also the best thing for your child.

 Be realistic about what you expect of yourself.
 There are many ideas and beliefs in our society about motherhood that can lead women to be overly critical and have unrealistic expectations of themselves.
 These unrealistic expectations can set you up to feel like a failure when you are actually doing just fine.
 See Myths of Motherhood for some examples.

 It might seem like an impossible task, but try to set aside a bit of time for yourself every day, even if it’s just 15 or 20 minutes.
 Use that time to do something you find relaxing and that you enjoy for it